 4. Diri Ak Pwa

 Diri ak pwa is a must-have traditional dish on any Haitian’s table.
 This Haitian dish is a colonial-introduced meal of rice and beans, which is now adapted into a deeply flavorsome traditional statement dish.
 White rice is cooked, often mixed in with fragrant additions like coconut milk and thyme – who doesn’t love a bit of flavorsome depth to a rice dish?
 Pinto, black, or red beans are all commonly added to the beans.
 And often, chicken and bell peppers are added to the modern version.
-However, it is traditionally served with just rice and beans as the primary ingredients.
+However, it is typically served with just rice and beans as the primary ingredients.

 Diri ak pwa is a staple Haitian dish often found as a family meal.
 It is a good option if you want to recreate dishes at home, and it is filling when providing food for masses at family gatherings and celebrations.
 You can add scotch bonnet peppers for an added kick.
 Cloves, onions, and garlic are a must.
+If you are looking for an alternative, try diri ak djon (mushroom rice), which is black rice made with mushrooms instead of beans.

 5. Pen Patat